florisvb/FlydraAnalysisTools/examples/flydra_analysis_example/README.txt

 Next the data is culled and additional functions can be run Lastly, a variety of plots can be generated

+Use the analysis_configuration.py file to save a variety of settings that scripts throughout the analysis directory may use.

 Recommended usage: git clone/fork this directory, and then build your analysis, making the appropriate commits.
 This way in future experiments you can cherry-pick a directory that minimizes the work you need to do.